UPDATED APRIL 9, 2026

 Do you need high-quality blog content?

-I’m Jenny Lucas, a freelance copywriter and content writer based in Leicester, UK.
+I’m Jenny Lucas, a freelance content strategist and writer based in Leicester, UK.

 Check out my blog for more articles on Content Creation, SEO and Working with me.